ItsBen321/Godot-tools/tools/README.md

 ## deconstruct
 When handling big Dictionaries and Arrays, you can easily call a deconstruct during runtime from anywhere.
 Outputs a helpful visual in the Terminal to track bugs and understand your hierarchy.
+Can also create a visual with nested Containers in a popup window.